 - It’s also the best, richest and largest industry in the world

-- It is the easiest to expand—my goal is to increase the number of visitors by 50% in the next 4 years.
-The naysayers (and hotel cartel) will say there aren’t enough rooms.
-However, this “problem” can not only be solved with the stroke of a pen (by eliminating the very anti-citizen laws prohibiting locals from hosting tourists), but becomes a multi-billion dollar asset for the community.
+- Tourism is the easiest to expand—my goal is to increase the number of visitors by 50% in the next 4 years.
+I’ve heard there aren’t enough rooms.
+However, this “problem” can be solved with AirBnB.

-- Done correctly it offers both job and entrepreneurial opportunities
+- Tourism done correctly offers both job and entrepreneurial opportunities

-- Because the industry is so broad, it offers the greatest number of choices for training and experience to local citizens.
+- The tourism industry is so broad, it offers the greatest number of choices for training and experience to local citizens.
 For example, one immediate need would be personal services in the language of the tourists.
 Among the countless ways of gaining that ability would be increased foreign language instruction and foreign exchange opportunities

 The other duties of the Lt.
 Governor include

 - Executing the duties of the Governor, whenever he/she is absent.